 top of page

 In addition to her literary achievements, Tasleem is known for her innovative events, such as the "Supreme Self Love Project" and "I Am a Queen," which empower women through performance, meditation, dhikr (chanting), visuals, sound baths, and installations.
+Tasleem created a docu-film when traveling to Ghana West Africa for the first time 2013 called My Journey Home which was screened at the Black Arts Cultural Center in West Michigan along with her first book release.
 Her latest book, "From Mississippi Clay to African Skies in Search of Sacred Presence," has garnered excellent reviews and is utilized in classrooms.
 Her latest album, "Activated," collaborating with world-renowned producers (Professor Griff, Reginald R. Robinson, and Aki Dawson), and her play, "Portals Open," has been featured in renowned festivals.

 When you engage with Tasleem Jamila Firdausee's artistic work, you witness a practice that transcends conventional boundaries, challenging the distinctions often made between various fields, approaches, and schools of thought.
 Tasleem's artistry and scholarship have been brewing over her lifetime.
 It is profoundly shaped by her background as the daughter of a community organizer and spiritual mentor, a healer with intuitive abilities, her Chicago roots, and her role as a trailblazer for her family's heritage in Mississippi and Alabama.
 Her upbringing is intricately woven into her twenty-five years of experience as an arts educator, arts-integrated curriculum developer with Chicago Public Schools, Kalamazoo County Schools, public libraries, and numerous community organizations and universities nationwide, an advocate for change, a poet, singer, playwright/actor, and a fashion designer, all while being a community organizer.
 She naturally blurs these boundaries to create spaces for profound thought and imagination, encompassing emotional, physical, and spiritual dimensions.
 Her extensive practice opens up gateways and opportunities for constructing new worlds and envisioning the future while embodying holistic healing principles, Sufism, womanism, Afro-futurism, and the wisdom of her wise elders and ancestors.